yarvalen/Professional-README-Generator/README.md

 ## Installation
 Run below:
 npm i inquirer@8.2.4

 ## Usage
-Clone this repository to your local computer.
+Copy the repository to your computer.
-Open the repo in VS Code.
+Using the copied repository open it in VS code.
-Open the index.js file in the Integrated Terminal.
+Next open index.js in the "Integrated Terminal"
-Type ‘node index.js’ in the command line.
+In the terminal enter "node index.js"
-Use the command line to answer the prompts.
+The questions provided in the command line, answer appropriately.

 ## Credits
 Instructor: Saurav Khatiwada
 Tutor: Andres Jimenez

 ## License
 MIT License
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)